SahilRai22/Marvel-app/README.md

 ## Setting up

-Sign up to get a to get API tokens from https://developer.marvel.com/
+Sign up to get API tokens from https://developer.marvel.com/

 You will be given a `privateKey` and a `publicKey`.